MicrosoftDocs/cloud-adoption-framework/docs/innovate/best-practices/machine-learning.md

 Azure Machine Learning provides all the tools developers and data scientists need for their machine learning workflows, including:

 - The [Azure Machine Learning designer (preview)](https://docs.microsoft.com/azure/machine-learning/tutorial-designer-automobile-price-train-score): drag-n-drop modules to build your experiments and then deploy pipelines
-- Jupyter notebooks: use our [example notebooks](https://github.com/Azure/MachineLearningNotebooks) or create your own notebooks to leverage our SDK for Python samples.
+- Jupyter notebooks: use our [example notebooks](https://github.com/Azure/MachineLearningNotebooks) or create your own notebooks to use our SDK for Python samples.
 - R scripts or notebooks in which you use the [SDK for R](https://azure.github.io/azureml-sdk-for-r/reference/index.html) to write your own code, or use the R modules in the designer.
 - The [Many Models Solution Accelerator (preview)](https://github.com/microsoft/solution-accelerator-many-models) builds on Azure Machine Learning and enables you to train, operate, and manage hundreds or even thousands of machine learning models.
 - [Visual Studio Code extension](https://docs.microsoft.com/azure/machine-learning/tutorial-setup-vscode-extension).